ColeInc/instagram-post-scheduler-bot/README.md

-# instagram-post-scheduler-bot
+# Cole's Instagram Bot
 An instagram bot created to complete numerous tasks automatically for me on Instagram.
-Namely, automatically post scheduled media to Instagram at a specified time, and unfollow followers who don’t follow me back.
+Namely, automatically running processes to encourage page growth, and unfollow followers who don’t follow me back.
 Written in Python, utilizing the Selenium library.

 ## Specifications